ubports/autopilot/docs/tutorial/advanced_autopilot.rst

 Advanced Backend Picking
 ========================

 Several features in autopilot are provided by more than one backend.
-For example, the :mod:`autopilot.input` module contains the :class:`~autopilot.input.Keyboard`, :class:`~autopilot.input.Mouse` and :class:`~autopilot.input.Touch` classes, each of which can use more than one implementation dependong on the platform the tests are being run on.
+For example, the :mod:`autopilot.input` module contains the :class:`~autopilot.input.Keyboard`, :class:`~autopilot.input.Mouse` and :class:`~autopilot.input.Touch` classes, each of which can use more than one implementation depending on the platform the tests are being run on.

 For example, when running autopilot on a traditional ubuntu desktop platform, :class:`~autopilot.input.Keyboard` input events are probably created using the X11 client libraries.
 On a phone platform, X11 is not present, so autopilot will instead choose to generate events using the kernel UInput device driver instead.